 1. Download and install: Search for “BeautsGO” in the App Store or Google Play, install the app, and complete registration using your email address or Google account.

-2. Search for clinics: Enter the name of the clinic or the type of treatment you’re interested in (e.g., “HIFU,” “hyaluronic acid injections”), or filter by location (e.g., Gangnam, Hongdae, Myeongdong).
+2. Search for clinics: Enter the name of the clinic or the type of treatment you’re interested in (e.g., “Hyaluronic acid injection” or “Thermage”) in the search bar.
+You can also filter results by location (such as Gangnam, Hongdae, or Myeongdong).

-3. View treatment details: Click on the clinic you’re interested in to see descriptions of the treatments, details such as the number of sessions or cc volume, and the platform’s quoted prices.
+3. View treatment details: Click on the clinic you’re interested in to view information about each treatment, including the number of sessions and the volume of fluid used, as well as the platform’s quoted prices.

 4. Claim discount coupons: Some clinics offer exclusive discounts on BeautsGO.
-Click “Claim” on the “Discounts” page to use them during checkout.
+Click “Claim” on the “Discounts” page to use these coupons during checkout.

-5. Fill in reservation details: Select the desired date and time slot, and provide your name (in English), contact information (including the country code), and any special requirements (e.g., need for Chinese interpretation).
+5. Fill in the booking information: Select the desired date and time slot, and provide your name (in English), contact information (including the country code), and any special requirements (such as needing translation services).

 6. Confirmation of reservation: The platform will send a confirmation email within 24 hours.
-For some popular clinics, it may take 2–3 business days to confirm; please allow for some flexibility.
+For some popular clinics, it may take 2–3 business days to get a confirmation.
+Please allow for some flexibility in your schedule.

 7. On the day of your visit: Present the confirmation screen shot and bring your passport.
 Some clinics require a copy of your passport for tax refund procedures.

 Tip: The “Selected Packages” section on BeautsGO often offers combined discounts.
-For example, a package combining HIFU and hyaluronic acid injections may be 5–15% cheaper than booking them separately.
+For example, a package combining “Thermage” and “Hyaluronic acid injection” may be 5–15% cheaper than booking them separately.
 It’s worth comparing options before you travel.

 Method 2: Direct reservation via WhatsApp